ramzibou0735/aerial-autonomy-stack/docs/RATIONALE.md

 The *sim2real gap* is an euphemism for robotic projects that work well on a developer's laptop but not so much in the field.
 In aerial robotics, sim2real research often focusses on improving modelling and simulation of complex aerodynamics effects.
-Nonetheless, in practice, an equally important source of *sim2real gap* can be found in software engineering.
+Nonetheless, in practice, an equally important component of *sim2real gap* is software engineering.

-In particular, in the lack of end-to-end/full-stack integration among the many frameworks that go into drone autonomy (i.e., a physics engine to simulate the drone movements, a rendering engine to simulate realistic imagery, a machine learning library for perception, one or more inter-process and inter-thread communication middleware, the autopilot software performing state-estimation and low-level control, the SDK of the deployed embedded system, etc.) and thoughtfully emulated inter-robot communication (in the field, this is heavily affected by flight plans and available RF hardware).
+That is, the challenge of *end-to-end/full-stack integration* among the many frameworks that go into drone autonomy (i.e., a physics engine to simulate the drone dynamics, a rendering engine to generate realistic imagery, a GPU-accelerated machine learning runtime for perception, one or more inter-process and inter-thread communication middleware, the interface to the microcontroller with the autopilot software performing state-estimation and low-level control, the SDK of the deployed embedded system(s), etc.) and reasonably emulated inter-robot communication (in aerial systems, this is heavily affected by the actual flight plans and available RF hardware).

 ## Why AAS?